Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering

 \section{Introduction}

-Multimodal Large Language Models (MLLMs)~\cite{caffagni2024r,liu2024improved,wang2025internvl3,bai2025qwen25vltechnicalreport} have rapidly emerged as a powerful framework for vision-language reasoning, enabling systems that interpret images and answer natural language queries through a unified generative interface.
-By combining LLMs~\cite{zhao2023survey} with visual encoders~\cite{radford2021learning,zhai2023sigmoid,tschannen2025siglip}, these systems can jointly process textual and visual inputs, supporting a wide range of applications including visual dialogue and open-ended question answering.
+Multimodal Large Language Models (MLLMs)~\cite{caffagni2024r,liu2024improved} integrate LLMs~\cite{zhao2023survey} with visual encoders~\cite{radford2021learning,zhai2023sigmoid,tschannen2025siglip} to jointly process images and text through a unified generative interface, enabling applications such as visual dialogue and open-ended question answering.

-A particularly challenging scenario arises when answering a question requires information that is not directly observable in the image.
+A particularly challenging scenario arises when answering a question that requires information that is not directly observable in the image.
 Many real-world queries depend on external knowledge, domain-specific facts, or contextual information that can not be reliably stored in the model parameters.
 Knowledge-based Visual Question Answering (KB-VQA) addresses this challenge by augmenting the model input with passages retrieved from external knowledge sources~\cite{mensink2023encyclopedic,chen2023can}.
-In this retrieval-augmented setting, the model must reason jointly over the visual input and the retrieved textual elements to generate the final answer.
-However, retrieval is inherently imperfect, and the resulting context often contains partially relevant or noisy passages~\cite{caffagni2024wiki}.
-When such evidence is appended to the prompt, the model may struggle to identify which pieces of information actually support the answer, leading to degraded reasoning.
-Prior works have addressed this challenge by designing increasingly sophisticated retrieval-augmented generation pipelines, incorporating re-ranking~\cite{yan2024echosight,yang2025omgm}, filtering~\cite{hong2025knowledge,ye2026qkvqa}, or additional reasoning modules~\cite{cocchi2025augmenting,compagnoni2025reag}.
-While effective, these approaches typically rely on multi-stage processing and often require additional training or task-specific components, introducing significant computational overhead and system complexity.
-Moreover, fine-tuning for such pipelines may encourage it to adhere to task-specific formats or reasoning patterns, potentially limiting their generalization ability.
+In this setting, the model must reason jointly over the visual input and the retrieved textual elements to generate the final answer.

+The key challenge, however, is not merely retrieving more information, but identifying and effectively exploiting the evidence that supports the answer.
+Retrieved contexts often contain noisy, redundant, or only partially relevant passages~\cite{caffagni2024wiki}, which can distract the model when directly appended to the prompt.
+Existing approaches address this issue through increasingly sophisticated retrieval-augmented pipelines, auxiliary reasoning modules~\cite{cocchi2025augmenting,compagnoni2025reag}, passage filtering~\cite{hong2025knowledge,ye2026qkvqa}, or re-ranking mechanisms~\cite{yan2024echosight,yang2025omgm}.
+While effective, these approaches typically rely on additional training, multi-stage processing, or task-specific components, increasing computational overhead and system complexity.